MohanShen/AI-native---GITHUB-RAG-app-auto-deployment/SETUP_CHECKLIST.md

 ### Step 3.1: Trigger the Workflow

+## making small change to trigger the workflow

 The workflow automatically triggers when you push to `main` branch.
 If you've already pushed, you can:

 1. Make a small change and push again, OR